bangle-io/bangle-editor/core/api.md

 Enables bulletList `<ul/>`. **Requires node components with names** `orderedList` & `listItem` to work. {{global.link.MarkdownSupport}}

+This component implements todo lists by having an attribute `todoChecked` in any of its children `listItem`.

 #### spec(): {{core.link.NodeSpec}}

 #### plugins({ ... }): {{core.link.Plugins}}